jakka351/FG-Falcon/README.md

 [`GokhanDeveloper`](https://github.com/gokhandeveloper)

 <sup>
 Also feel free to report any issues to your local police station, but please remember to use the 131-444 number and not 000, as they may deem the situation to be less urgent than you do.
-They may also laugh at you.
 </sup>

 `pew.`  `pewpew.`